-You will find everything you need for the classroom- including an audio reading, democracy timeline, character chards, a debate and a fun chatterbox game!!
+This page includes everything you need to answer this question- including an audio reading, democracy timeline, character chards, a debate and a fun chatterbox game!!

-See our essay “A Story Every Australian Citizen needs to know” from our experienced Educator explaining how Eureka qualifies as one of the defining moments in Australian history in achieving representative democracy.
+Also see below our essay “A Story Every Australian Citizen needs to know” from our experienced Educator explaining why Eureka Stockade was so important as one of the defining moments in Australian history in achieving representative democracy.

 Audio Reading of the Eureka Stockade

 The Eureka Stockade, written by Alan Boardman and illustrated by Roland Harvey and read by David Baldwin.

 Play this video to hear and see the story of the Eureka Stockade.

 Eureka Stockade Timeline: